-- Risks related to operational technology used to manage the production, management and distribution of energy or physical safety systems (fire protection, CCTV, alarm reception centres). - Risks related to information technology ("IT") that enables the Company to operate critical services. - Risks related to the confidentiality, integrity, and availability of key information assets. - Other cyber security risks impacting reputation.
+- Operational technology used to manage the production, management and distribution of energy or physical safety systems (fire protection, CCTV, alarm reception centres). - IT that enables the Company to operate critical services. - The confidentiality, integrity, and availability of key information assets. - Other cyber security risks impacting reputation.